Nicole Mitchell (politician): Trial, conviction, and resignation

+Sentencing and release

 On September 23, 2025, Becker County Judge Michael Fritz sentenced Mitchell to 180 days in county jail.
-Mitchell's defense team requested that the judge "stay" the sentence until they could appeal it; Fritz declined, saying, "there is no reason [...] to believe [the sentence] would be overturned" and that it "remains good law".
+Mitchell's defense team requested that the judge stay the sentence until they could appeal it; Fritz declined, saying, "there is no reason [...] to believe [the sentence] would be overturned" and that it "remains good law".
 The defense further requested that the court reduce Mitchell's two felony convictions to misdemeanors; Fritz declined, saying, "There is no legal authority that allows or instructs this court to weigh those consequences and reduce the criminal sentence mandated by statute."
 Fritz did authorize Mitchell for a work release program, which would permit her to leave the jail during the day to work and return in the evening.
 He also permitted Mitchell to serve her time in Ramsey County, rather than Becker County, where the crime occurred and where she was convicted.
 Mitchell's attorney reported that Mitchell has "struggled to find work" but did "recently land a job in fast food".
-Mitchell will begin her sentence in October 2025.
+Mitchell began her sentence in October 2025.

+Mitchell was released early from her 180-day sentence on January 25, 2026.
+She appealed both her criminal conviction and the $26,318.03 restitution she was ordered to pay the victim.